Our International Lecturers & Experts

 We work together with artists, curators, critics, and authors.
-The international lecturers from different artistic disciplines work with various media including painting, sculpture, drawing, film/video, installation, architecture, photography, illustration, intervention, and performance.
+The international instructors from different artistic disciplines work with various media including painting, sculpture, drawing, film/video, installation, architecture, photography, illustration, intervention, and performance.
+All online courses & classes are held in English.

 Dagmara Genda is an artist and writer.
 Her art art has been shown at the Arp Museum, Remagen DE Walter Phillips Gallery, Banff; the Esker Foundation, Calgary; Contemporary Art Forum Kitchener + Area Biennial 2014, as well as numerous public and private venues across Canada, the US and Europe.
 Genda is currently completing a public art project for the expansion of the subway system in Toronto.